 I attend Wrenthorpe Methodist Church where I am a Steward, Church Treasurer, and Editor of the church magazine.
 I am a former member of the Chartered Institute of Public Finance and Accountancy.

-I am married to Wendy and between us we have 5 grandchildren who keep us busy.
+I have 5 grandchildren who keep me busy.
 I enjoy reading, travel and watching (armchair) most sports, especially cricket and rugby league.

 Mr Peter Finneran - Circuit Assembly Secretary

 I am the Circuit Assembly Secretary responsible, with the Circuit Superintendent, for preparation of the Circuit Assembly and Circuit Executive and presentation of the minutes.

 I am married to Betty, we have a son and a grand-daughter.

 Prior to moving to Yorkshire in 2006 we lived in the Scottish Highlands.